 - Cannot afford down payment to purchase a home with conventional financing

 Rural Development will normally issue a USDA Direct Loan for properties with less than 2,000 square feet with homes with market values under the county’s loan limits.
 It is dependent on the area and location of the property.
-Large percentage of California, Hawaii, Alaska are designated high cost areas with average home prices over $600,000.
+A large percentage of California, Hawaii, Alaska are designated high-cost areas with average home prices over $600,000.
 There are many rural areas in the U.S. where homes are under $80,000.
 USDA Loans is not just for farm and/or rural areas.
-There are many suburbs of major cities or larger cities that is zone as eligible areas.
+There are many suburbs of major cities or larger cities that are zone as eligible areas.

 Qualifying For USDA Home Loans With Lender With No Overlays

-Home Buyers who need to qualify for USDA Home Loans with a direct lender with no overlays on government and conventional loans, please contact Gustan Cho Associates Mortgage Group at Loan Cabin Inc. at 262-716-8151 or text us for faster response.
+Home Buyers who need to qualify for USDA Home Loans with a direct lender with no overlays on government and conventional loans, please contact Gustan Cho Associates Mortgage Group at 262-716-8151 or text us for a faster response.
+Or email us at email@example.com.
 A large percentage of our loans we originate and close are USDA Loans.
 We are available 7 days a week, evenings, weekends, and holidays.